robertshepherdcpp/pse/README.md

 using enable_if_v = enable_if<b, T>::value;
 ```

+There are also several useful factory functions in the pse library, although they have obsure names they are very useful!
+There is `factory_parameter_pack_non_typename` there is `factory_parameter_pack_typename`, there is `factory_construct_typename`, there is `factory_construct_non_typename`.
+Here are example inmplementations of them all:

 `pse::CodeMeaning` contained in the `CodeMeaning.cpp` header file has lots of different `if`'s and `else if`'s in order to find the write error code, here is a collection of the error codes and their values.

 ```C++